Noun Complements

 Noun Complement Vs. Post-nominal Modifier

-Noun complements and post-nominal modifiers are both grammatical elements that provide additional information and they consistently appear following the noun.
-A noun complement is essential to the sentence's structure and directly impacts the noun's core meaning, while a modifier provides additional, non-essential information about the noun, enhancing but not fundamentally altering the sentence's message.
+Noun complements and post-nominal modifiers are both grammatical elements that provide additional information and both come after the noun.
+Their difference lies in the fact that a noun complement is essential to the sentence's structure and directly impacts the noun's core meaning, while a modifier provides additional, non-essential information about the noun, enhancing the sentence's message but not fundamentally altering it.
 Here are some examples:

 "He owns a car that runs on electricity."
 Vs. "The fact that he is a talented musician amazes me."